 Ernie chose to attend college at Mercer University in Macon, Georgia so that he could play college tennis.
 While at Mercer, Ernie was a four year letterman on the tennis team.
 He was also a member of Sigma Alpha Epsilon fraternity and graduated with a double major in Business Administration and History.

 Ernie always aspired to be an attorney.
-His grandfather, for whom he is named, was an attorney.
+His grandfather, for whom he is named, was also an attorney.
 Upon college graduation, Ernie enrolled at Walter F. George School of Law at Mercer University.
-During law school, Ernie was a member of the Mercer Law Review and served as Associate Editor of the law review publications.
-He graduated from law school in 1982 and returned home to Anderson to start his practice of law.
+During law school, Ernie was a member of the Mercer Law Review and served as Associate Editor of the Law Review publications.
+He graduated from law school in 1982 and returned home to Anderson, SC to start his practice of law.

 Since establishing his workers’ compensation practice, Ernie has represented workers with claims involving brain injuries, quadriplegia and paraplegia, amputations, neck and back injuries, fractured bones, shoulder injuries, knee injuries and replacements, hip injuries and replacements, blindness, hand injuries and carpal tunnel syndrome, foot and ankle injuries, mental disorders, chemical sensitivities syndrome, burns and disfigurement.